 We provide a wide range of services, support and advocacy for students with a variety of disabilities and learning differences.
 We can talk with you about ways to advocate for yourself, to learn about your own learning style, and to reach out to other students at Lewis & Clark and the community.
 We’re here to assist you in making your time here productive and successful.

-- Extended Time on Exams : Faculty will be responsible for ensuring that all students who receive extended time on exams are allowed their approved accommodations for any online, timed exam.
+Extended Time on Exams : Faculty will be responsible for ensuring that all students who receive extended time on exams are allowed their approved accommodations for any online, timed exam.
 It is very important for you to verify the extended time accommodation, located on the accommodations letter.

-- Alternative Text for Exams: When possible, OSA recommends that you send exams to students as Word documents.
-Word documents are the most accessible/readable file types for students who utilize alternative text formats.
-Adobe Acrobat Pro DC is the best software for ensuring accessibility.
+Text-to-Speech for Exams: When possible, the Office of Student Accessibility recommends that professors send exams to students as Word documents.
+Word documents are the most accessible/readable file types for students who utilize accessible text formats.
+OCR a .pdf to ensure accessibility.
 Saving a .doc as a .pdf may not ensure that document is accessible.